starFalll/CS766_S24/index.md

 ## 6 Conclusion

-In this work, we propose a novel architecture search method for effective semantic segmentation, named Efficient-Topformer.
-Specifically, we first propose a search space that takes advantage of CNN and ViT simultaneously.
-To further search in the search space, we propose a Coordinate Descent Search method, which is beneficial to search for the optimal architecture in the aforementioned search spaces.
-Extensive experiments demonstrate that the searched models outperform other methods under various FLOPs constraints.
+In this study, we introduce a novel architecture search approach tailored for efficient semantic segmentation, coined Efficient-Topformer.
+Initially, we devise a search space that effectively leverages the strengths of both CNN and ViT architectures.
+Subsequently, to navigate this intricate search space, we introduce a Coordinate Descent Search method, which proves instrumental in identifying the optimal architecture within the proposed search spaces.
+Our extensive experimentation showcases that the models derived through this search process consistently outperform existing methods across diverse FLOPs constraints.

 ## Presentation Slide